magpiemodel/magpiemodel.github.io/_tutorials/t12_madrat.md

 1. What is the agricultural GDP of germany?
 (Germany's ISO3 code is DEU)

-2. Calculate the amount of agricultural GDP generated by each person employed in agriculture for each country, assuming globally an employment-to-population ratio of 75%.
+2. Using the functions we have seen, calculate the amount of agricultural GDP generated by each person employed in agriculture for each country, assuming globally an employment-to-population ratio of 75%.